JonathanMEdwards/subtext10/doc/language.md

 The artifact that Subtext mediates is called a _document_.
 It is somewhat like a spreadsheet (e.g. Excel) in that it presents both data and formulas in a visual metaphor that is easy to learn.
 It is somewhat like a notebook (e.g. Jupyter) in that it offers the full power of a programming language.
 These artifacts are characterized by their geometry: notebooks are a linear list of cells; spreadsheets are a 2-dimensional grid of cells; Subtext documents are a tree of cells.

 - Subtext documents are built out of two things: data and formulas.
-There are a predefined set of base types of data like numbers, strings, and times.
+There are a predefined set of types of data like numbers, text, and times.
 Formulas are built from a predefined set of _operations_ and _functions_ which process data.
 - Documents are built up in two ways: _blocks_ and _lists_.
 - A block is a fixed group of _fields_ holding data and formulas.
 Fields can be named.
 There are different kinds of blocks.
 A _record_ block gathers a set of fields to be handled as a group, similarly to _structs_ and _objects_ in other languages.
 The entire _document_ is a top-level block.
 A _choice_ block gathers a set of fields out of which exactly one must be chosen,  similarly to _variants_ ,  _sums types_, and\_discriminated unions\_  in other languages.
 There are several kinds of _code_ blocks similar to traditional PL control structures, with their fields corresponding to statements.
 - Lists contain contain zero or more _items_ of the same type.
 When a list contains records it is called a _table_, and the items are called _rows_.